AguaClara/UASB/Reports and Manuals/summer2018report.md

 ```
 Next, the team considered adding more material into the bottom of the tank (adding sloped walls, making it more pyramidal).
 Since there would be less volume in the bottom of the tank, this would allow hydraulic head to be gained per dump of the bucket.
 However, after running more calculations it was determined that it was very challenging to meet this criteria and still fit the bucket fully within the influent tank.

 After further discussion with Monroe, a new design to solve this problem was suggested.
 Instead of a sloped tank, the tank would remain rectangular, and larger pipes along the bottom would be added, which would then connect to the influent pipes.
+The interface of the larger pipes would be sloped in order to prevent solids from accumulating.

 <center><img src="https://github.com/AguaClara/UASB/blob/master/Images/Influent%20Tank.jpg?raw=true">
 <p>
 <em>Figure 7: Close up of the influent system showing the larger cylindrical pipe segments</em>